Important Safety Information

 ENVARSUS XR is a prescription medicine used with other medicines to help prevent organ rejection in people who have had a kidney transplant.

-ENVARSUS XR is an extended-release tablet and is not the same as tacrolimus extended-release capsules or tacrolimus immediate-release capsules.
-Your doctor should decide what medicine is right for you.
+ENVARSUS XR is an extended-release tablet and is not the same as tacrolimus extended-release capsules, tacrolimus immediate-release capsules or tacrolimus for oral suspension.
+Your healthcare provider should decide what medicine is right for you.

 Who should not take ENVARSUS XR?

-What should I tell my doctor before taking ENVARSUS XR?
+What should I tell my healthcare provider before taking ENVARSUS XR?

-Before you take ENVARSUS XR, tell your doctor if you:
+Before you take ENVARSUS XR, tell your healthcare provider if you:

 - plan to receive any live vaccines.
-Ask your doctor if you are not sure if your vaccine is a live vaccine.
+Ask your healthcare provider if you are not sure if your vaccine is a live vaccine.

 - have or have had liver, kidney or heart problems.